PCRuniversum/PCRedux/joss/paper.md

 The question arises as to how the amplification curves can be objectively and reproducible assessed and automatically interpreted (e.g. as positive/negative/ambiguous or low/high quality).
 For high-throughput experiments, manual evaluation is not readily possible because of errors due to the exhaustion of the concentration capacity.
-Manual analyses are often not reproducible, since scientists in different laboratories use arbitrary thresholds or make a subjective assessment of quality.
+Manual analyses are often not reproducible, since scientists in different laboratories use arbitrary thresholds or make a subjective assessments.
 Internal laboratory guidelines seem to facilitate amplification curves, but they are not be extrapolated to other labs. [@bustin_why_2010; @taylor_ultimate_2019;
 @kim_experimenting_2018].

 Automatically extracted features from amplification curves (e.g. *Cq* and *E*. values, slopes, change points, features of local curve segments) could provide a solid basis for classification by machine learning.
 So far, no open-source software applies classical biostatistical methods for explainable machine learning to amplification curves.
 Furthermore, there are no class-labelled datasets that can be used in this context.

 `PCRedux` is the first open-source software that can extract 90 mathematical descriptors (features) from raw amplification curves.
 The features are numerically or analytically derived, quantifiable, informative properties of an amplification curve in a scaled amplification curve in a scalar unit.

 # Software engineering